Fast Facts

 Patient Care, Service and Outreach

-• Expansion to the Ryan White and the West Ashley Medical Pavilion clinics
+• Expansion to Summerville and Charleston’s West Ashley community

-• As part of their fourth-year clinical curriculum, D.M.D students complete two weeks of community-based care rotations throughout the state with underserved populations, including in Greenville, Myrtle Beach, Mount Pleasant, Johns Island, Ladson and Charleston
+• As part of their fourth-year clinical curriculum, D.M.D students complete two weeks of community-based care rotations throughout the state, including in Greenville, Myrtle Beach, Mount Pleasant, Summerville, Johns Island, Ladson, and Charleston

-• Over 50 students participate in international mission trips annually
+• Over 50 students participate in international and domestic volunteer mission trips annually

 • Dedicated clinic for patients with special health care needs